SpiffInc/polyn/polyn_protocol/README.md

 ### Schema Repository

-When a Polyn application starts, the client publishes all of the event schema for that application to the schema repository.
-Before doing so, it compares the existing schema in the repository for the events of the same type, against the schema to be published, and will throw an error if the new schema is not backwards compatible with the old.
+When a central `schemas` respository is deployed, the [Polyn CLI](https://github.com/SpiffInc/polyn/tree/main/polyn_cli) publishes all of the message schema for that application to the schema repository.
+Before doing so, it compares the existing schema in the repository for the against the schema to be published, and will throw an error if the new schema is not backwards compatible with the old.
 The schema respository should be called `POLYN_SCHEMAS`

 ### Error Handling